Last updated on May 15th, 2022 at 09:39 pm

 Up until now, the best I received was for a 7% line of credit with TD.
 And given that I’m a new homeowner, there’s not much equity in my home for me to access.
 And besides, getting a line of credit at Tangerine Prime is a great way to get started as their prime rate has been historically competitive.

 After accepting Tangerine’s offer, I next opened an account with Interactive Brokers.
 Why Interactive Brokers, you may ask?
 Well, margin.

-By opening an account with Interactive Brokers, I’ll get access to their insanely low margin rates.
+By opening an account with Interactive Brokers (referral link), I’ll get access to their insanely low margin rates.
 Best of all, by using a taxable account, the margin loan’s interest can be deducted against my income.
 Effectively, Interactive Brokers is allowing me to borrow to invest at just 1.12%.

 So, my plan is to use this account to purchase shares of VEQT (Vanguard’s All-Equity ETF Portfolio ETF).
 VEQT is an excellent choice because it’s eligible for reduced margin requirements.
 Vanguard keeps VEQT in balance, and since I’m investing in a taxable account, I can recover a portion of the foreign withholding taxes paid.

 With each purchase of VEQT, I’ll use a leverage ratio of up to 1.7 to increase my total investment.
 A leverage ratio of 1.7 would allow me to avoid a margin call unless global equities encounter a steep, 40% decline in values—not too unlikely, given today’s sky-high equity valuations.

 So how does leveraged investing fit into our long-term plan?
 Well, our immediate goals are basically unchanged.
 We’ll continue working towards our goal to max out our TFSA accounts, which we hope to achieve sometime in 2022.